 - ¾ c pickled beets, drained, sliced, and patted dry

 - 1 tomato, sliced

-Preheat your grill to medium high.
+Preheat your grill to a medium heat.

 - In a small bowl, mix together ketchup, mayonnaise, and hot sauce.
 Set aside.

-- Un-hinge your jaw and get ready to enjoy this epic tower of a burger.
+Un-hinge your jaw and get ready to enjoy this epic tower of a burger!

 * To Make Your Own Burger Patties:

 INGREDIENTS 1 lb ground beef, 85% fat, 1/4 tsp salt, 1/8 tsp ground black pepper.

 INSTRUCTIONS In a medium bowl, mix together beef, salt, and pepper.
 Divide the meat into four portions and shape each portion into a 3 ½ - 4 inch patty.
 Set the patties aside.

 ** If you like, you can grill your onions and pineapple rings. -- Take a toothpick and push it through the side of the onion slices to hold the rings together on the grill.
 Brush the onion slices and pineapple rings with a little olive oil and grill until you get nice grill marks.